GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 *Table 5*.
 Inter-assessor agreement.

-### Collection 3 Validation - Validation Points and GLANCE global dataset
+### Collection 3 Validation

-Validation against three data sources was undertaken: validation points reused from Collection 2, with the addition of point attributes from Köppen Climate Zone and state/territory, added to facilitate segment analysis.
-The GLANCE global dataset of independent "ground truth" data and the Land Cover Collection 2 data were used to understand the extent of change between the versions.
+In order to understand the extent of change between the versions, validation against three data sources was undertaken: ``validation points`` reused from Collection 2, with the addition of point attributes from Köppen Climate Zone and State/Territory, added to facilitate segment analysis; the [``GLANCE (Global Land Cover Estimation)``](https://www.nature.com/articles/s41597-023-02798-5) global dataset of independent "ground truth" data; and the Land Cover ``Collection 2 data``.

-With the addition of validation points, the Collection 2 (C2) validation was run again and compared with the results from Collection 3 (C3).
+To account for the additional validation points, the Collection 2 (C2) validation was run again and compared with the results from Collection 3 (C3).

-Both C3 and C2 show average degradation in 2010 compared to 2015, a trend that is propagated from Level 1 and ML results.
-C3 shows slight degradation compared to C2 on the validation points in the years taken into consideration, with Cultivated Vegetation and Natural Vegetation contributing the most to this difference.
-The Cultivated Vegetation classification shows a decrease in false negatives in C3, as indicated by the higher recall score, and a decrease in precision (i.e., an increase in false positives).
-However, C3 Cultivated Vegetation classification demonstrates much more reasonable classification on the GLANCE datasets, where the Agriculture class should be intuitively understood as Cultivated Vegetation rather than Natural Vegetation.
+Both C3 and C2 showed overall degradation in 2010 compared to 2015, a trend that is propagated from the Level 1 and individual ML models results.
+The performance metrics with the validation points show an overall alignment of the two collections, with minimal differences across categories, except for the Recall values of Cultivated Vegetation and Artificial Surface (both higher in C3 for the year 2010) (*Tables 6 and 9*).
+C3 demonstrated a more reasonable classification on the GLANCE dataset, particularly for the Natural Vegetation class, which can be intuitively interpreted as the Agriculture category of the GLANCE dataset (*Tables 7, 8, 10, 11*).

-The Artificial Surface class has too few points to be considered statistically significant.
-Given the questionable validity of the validation points, the classification metrics should be understood in relative terms, highlighting the difference between C2 and C3, rather than the absolute performance of each.
+C3 exhibited better consistency in results against the validation points and the GLANCE data.
+However, some disalignment between ground truth datasets is present in both collections for certain classes (e.g., Bare Surfaces).
+Some classes, such as the Artificial Surface, have too few validation points to be considered statistically significant.
+Hence, the classification metrics should be interpreted with caution and understood in relative terms, highlighting the differences between C2 and C3, rather than the absolute performance of each.
-The error propagation from the Level 1, Urban, and Cultivated results is within expected limits.

-The ``Macro-Average`` is the unweighted mean of each metric calculated independently for all classes.
-Each class contributes equally, regardless of its frequency in the dataset.
-It should be interpreted as "unbiased" due to the highly skewed nature of the validation points.

-The ``Weighted-Average`` is the average of each metric weighted by the support (TP + FN; i.e., True Positives and False Negatives) for each class.
-The weight reflects the proportion of each class in the "Truth" such that more frequent classes have a greater impact on the overall average.

-As expected from the [Level 1](https://dea-public-data-dev.s3-ap-southeast-2.amazonaws.com/lccs_validation/c3/html/c3_vs_c2.html) and [ML validation](https://dea-public-data-dev.s3-ap-southeast-2.amazonaws.com/lccs_validation/c3/html/c3_ml.html) results, overall C3 performs more consistently across both the Validation points and GLANCE datasets over all time periods compared to C2.
+When C3 was compared directly with the output of C2 (*Table 16*), it showed good agreement for most of the Level 3 classes.
+Two notable exceptions were the Cultivated Vegetation class and the Artificial Surface class.
+For Cultivated Vegetation, the performance against the validation data did not suggest a substantial difference in overall accuracy between C2 and C3; thus, the disalignment observed in *Table 16* could be due to possible inconsistencies in classification between the two collections, but not necessarily an improvement or degradation.
+The difference observed in the Artificial Surface classification may be influenced by the increased accuracy of C3.

 **Validation Points 2010**